Immuno 150 Review: Are 150 Ingredients Too Many?

 Ingredient Analysis – Vitamins & Minerals

-It’s worth noting that the doses of some of these ingredients are very high, and may be unsafe to take for extended periods of time.
+The doses of some of these ingredients are relatively high, and may be unsafe to take for extended periods of time.

 Vitamin E is included at a dose of 60.3 milligrams (mg), or 402% of the Daily Value (DV).